awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

 1. Create a solution version to deploy\.
 For more information, see [Creating a Solution](training-deploying-solutions.md)\.

-1. Use the following code to create a campaign\.
+1. Use the following code to create a campaign for a solution version trained using the User\-Personalization recipe with the optional default `explorationWeight` and `explorationItemAgeCutOff` for `itemExplorationConfig`\.
+For more information, see [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md)

    ```
    import boto3

    personalize = boto3.client('personalize')

-   response = personalize.create_campaign(
+   create_campaign_response = personalize.create_campaign(
        name = 'campaign name',
        solutionVersionArn = 'solution version arn',
-       minProvisionedTPS = 10)
+       minProvisionedTPS = 1,
+       campaignConfig = {"itemExplorationConfig": {"explorationWeight": "0.3", "explorationItemAgeCutOff": "30"}}
+   )

    arn = response['campaignArn']